My Favorite Hotels in Vancouver

 - Best Hotel for Families in Vancouver

-Downtown is where most Vancouver hotels are located and it’s also where major transit routes including SkyTrain, SeaBus, and key bus services converge.
+Downtown is the best area for first time visitors to Vancouver.
+It’s where most Vancouver hotels are located and where major transit routes including SkyTrain, SeaBus, and key bus services converge.
 Visitor attractions downtown include the Vancouver Art Gallery, Bill Reid Gallery of Northwest Coast Art, the pier-like Canada Place building on the waterfront, and Vancouver Lookout, a lofty observation tower with panoramic city views.

 The Best Hotels in Downtown Vancouver

-Adjoining downtown’s northwestern edge – and also just a few steps from Stanley Park – the West End is a pleasant grid of tree-lined residential streets studded with well-maintained 1950s apartment buildings.
-There are lots of historic, wood-built homes in this area, especially around Barclay Heritage Square where the delightful Roedde House Museum is a recommended stop for history fans curious about yesteryear Vancouver life.
+Adjoining downtown’s northwestern edge – and neighborhing Stanley Park – the West End is a pleasant grid of tree-lined residential streets studded with well-maintained 1950s apartment buildings.
+There are many historic, wood-built homes in this area, especially around Barclay Heritage Square where the delightful Roedde House Museum is a recommended stop for history fans curious about yesteryear Vancouver life.

 Some of the West End’s best heritage homes have been transformed into high-end B&Bs.
 There is also a full menu of excellent dine-out options in this area, with restaurants lining both sides of Davie Street and Denman Street.
 Save time for a visit to the beach at English Bay – its panoramic sunsets can be spectacularly photogenic.